Q. Can I change my schedule once the semester starts?

 Q. Can I take a course during the summer at another school?

 A. Yes, but you must complete a Prior Approval Form, which must be signed by your academic advisor.
 If the course you are taking fulfills a general education requirement, you need to get a signature from an admissions evaluator.
 The form must be submitted to the Registrar's Office in 209 Whitmore.
 When you have completed the course(s), forward an official transcript to the Registrar's Office.
 You must earn a "C-" or above for a course to be transferred.
-Remember your grade will not be factored into your GPA.
+Remember, your grade will not be factored into your GPA.

 Q. How do I know who my academic advisor is in my major?

 A. Contact the chief undergraduate advisor in your department to find out who is your assigned faculty advisor.
 Visit your faculty advisor often, especially during counseling period.
+Advisors are generally listed on the SPIRE student home page.

 Q. How can I find out about scholarships offered by the college?